jstewart-stratos/CatProject/replit.md

     * Phone number formatting ((555) 123-4567)
     * ZIP code formatting (12345-6789 for 5 or 9 digit codes)
     * Applied to all relevant fields across all form steps
+  - ✅ Added sidebar navigation to full onboarding page for consistent site navigation
+  - ✅ Added professional header to Full Onboarding page with clear title and description

 ## Onboarding Workflow